 Like I wrote about in a previous post about migrating to SiteGround, my blog was migrated from wordpress.com to a hosted wordpress.org.
-But that is not all to it, we still have some other activities to do to optimize this blog.
+But that is not all about it, we still have some other activities to do to optimize this blog and to optimize WordPress setup.
 It takes some effort and time to find out what the settings and plugins are all about.
 I want to share the steps taken so either you can use this as well, as we have some other fine bloggers at ITQ, or you can inform me of more successful options/steps you have taken.
 This is a continuous improvement.
 Use the comments and tell me your story (or settings)!

 For optimizations to work you should have some content and readers.
 If you don’t have any content there is nothing much to optimize, and the readers will make the caching optimizations work.
 If a page didn’t get requested nothing will be cached.
 So first work on some content.
 Anyway, I am going to discuss the following: